 We often hear about the fats we shouldn’t eat, like fried greasy foods.
-But what still gets little press is the fact that the majority of Americans are getting far too little of another vital fat—omega-3 essential fatty acids.
+But what still gets little press is the fact that the majority of Americans are getting far too little of another vital fat that you need in a heart-healthy diet—omega-3 essential fatty acids.

-- Keep blood pressure levels in the normal range,
+- Keeping blood pressure levels in the normal range,

-- Support arterial health by promoting proper blood vessel dilation.
+- Supporting arterial health by promoting proper blood vessel dilation.

 Omega-3s also help to keep your mind and vision sharp, your joints healthy, and your skin soft and supple.

-Yet, getting your omega-3s can be tough.
-Some of the best food sources are flaxseed, hemp, and pumpkin seed oils, as well as dark leafy green vegetables.
-The source I prefer above all others, however, is fish, especially cold-water fish such as wild salmon and mackerel.
+Some of the best food sources of omega-3s are flaxseed, hemp, and pumpkin seed oils, as well as dark leafy green vegetables.
+But the source I prefer above all others in a heart-healthy diet is fish, especially cold-water fish like wild salmon and mackerel.

-One popular way to get your heart-healthy EFAs is by taking fish oil or other marine animal (krill or squid) supplements, which can be found at health food stores and grocery stores.
+Plus, another popular way to get omega-3 benefits is by taking fish oil or other marine animal (krill or squid) supplements, which can be found at health food and grocery stores.
 However, be selective when shopping.
-Because our ocean waters are getting more polluted, fish can be contaminated with heavy metals and toxic chemicals; and the large factory ships that catch the fish don’t always do a very good job of processing it right away, which means oils can oxidize even before they’re put into capsules.
+Because our ocean waters are getting more polluted, fish can be contaminated with heavy metals and toxic chemicals.
+Plus, large factory ships that catch the fish don’t always do a very good job of processing it right away, which means oils can oxidize before they’re put into capsules.

-So, look for a fish oil product that can guarantee freshness, preferably one that includes antioxidants such as rosemary extract and vitamin E to ensure stability and freshness.
+For the best omega-3 benefits, look for a marine oil product that can guarantee freshness, preferably one that includes antioxidants such as rosemary extract and vitamin E to ensure stability and freshness.
 Also, choose a supplement that delivers at least 150 mg of the EFA eicosapentaenoic acid (EPA) and 350 mg of the EFA docosahexaenoic acid (DHA).

-Now it’s your turn: How do you get your omega-3s?
+Now it’s your turn: How do you get omega-3s in your heart-healthy diet?